lcadena/UsersManagement/README.md

 >(2) Keep it running on a separate cmd while you are working on your project in order to see the changes

-Run the project on local server:
+Run the project on local server (for angular):

 ```
 ng serve --open